 No. This position is available for those agencies that conduct in-service training in-house and primarily use instructors from their agency.
-If your agency outsources in-service training to the community colleges or other agencies, then you do not need someone designated as an In-service Training Coordinator.
+If your agency out-sources in-service training to the community colleges or other agencies, then you do not need someone designated as an In-service Training Coordinator.

-56. As an In-service Training Coordinator, who can I use to deliver my agency's inservice training?
+56. As an In-service Training Coordinator, who can I use to deliver my agency's in-service training?

-In-service Training Coordinators may use any Commission certified instructor in the delivery of in-service training.
+In-service Training Coordinators may use any Certified Commission instructor in the delivery of in-service training.
 Those instructors teaching any of the specialized topics as outlined in 12 NCAC 09B.0304 must possess the appropriate specialized certification.

-57. If my agency has an In-service Training Coordinator, who may attend our inservice training?
+57. If my agency has an In-service Training Coordinator, who may attend our in-service training?

 The in-service training will be primarily for the In-service Training Coordinator's agency.
-With approval from the agency head, the In-service Training Coordinator may invite certified law enforcement officers from other agencies to attend the inservice training.
+With approval from the agency head, the In-service Training Coordinator may invite certified law enforcement officers from other agencies to attend the in-service training.